3 Easy-to-Avoid Mistakes When Redeeming Citi ThankYou Points

-Signing-up for credit cards through partner links earns us a commission.
-Here’s our full Advertising Policy.
+Signing up for credit cards through partner links earns us a commission.
+Terms apply to the offers listed on this page.
+Here’s our full advertising policy: How we make money.

-These transferrable points can be redeemed in all sorts of ways.
-You can use them for cash back, gift cards, merchandise purchases, and statement credits in addition to paying for travel or booking award flights.
+You can use Citi ThankYou points in all sorts of ways.
+They can be redeemed for cash back, gift cards, merchandise purchases and statement credits, in addition to paying for travel or booking award flights.

-That’s a lot of options to sort through and to top it all off the value of your points change depending on which card you have.
-For example, the Citi Premier℠ Card is better to have if you want to use ThankYou points to pay for the travel you book through Citi’s travel center.
-But the Citi Rewards+℠ Card is better for redeeming ThankYou points for gift cards because you’ll get a 10% points rebate on the first 100,000 points redeemed each year.
+There are a lot of options to sort through and to top it all off, the value of your points changes depending on which card you have.
+For example, the Citi Premier Card is better to have if you want to use Citi ThankYou points to pay for the travel you book through Citi’s travel center.
+But the Citi Rewards+® Card is better for redeeming ThankYou points for gift cards because you’ll get a 10% points rebate on the first 100,000 points redeemed each year.

 3 Mistakes to Avoid When Redeeming Citi ThankYou Points

 Citi ThankYou points are Citibank’s transferrable rewards program.

 You can earn them with cards like:

 - Citi Premier Card

 - Citi Rewards+® Card

 The information for the Citi Premier, Citi Prestige, Citi Rewards Student card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.